xzo75017/Project-a-Data-Pipeline-using-Kafka--Redshift-and-Pyspark/README.md

 # PySpark-Project-Build-a-Data-Pipeline-using-Kafka-and-Redshift

-- Understanding the project overview
+# I Understanding the project overview
 - Introduction to PySpark
 - Need for PySpark integration
 - Introduction to Confluent Kafka